iCASP projects address a pressing catchment management need by using existing environmental science. They are developed to:

 The proposal explains the challenge to be met, how environmental science can make a difference, what resources are needed, what benefits will be delivered and how this impact can be achieved and measured.

 Before a proposal becomes a project it progresses through iCASP’s governance process.
-The flow diagram below provides a snapshot of the current iCASP project pipeline.
+The flow diagram below provides a snapshot of the current iCASP project pipeline and the FAQs document provides more explanation.